 As children grow up, they are also more likely to recognise the significance of the role that their own parents played in their own upbringing, leading to a better level of understanding.

 We all have differing opinions, but family relationships should be strong enough to weather most extremes.
 Your family is likely to be both your biggest achievement and your most frustrating asset – invest in it!

-Read our tips for building a relationship with a daughter-in-law.
+Building a relationship with a daughter-in-law